 Public Works Mutual Aid Agreement: This agreement is very similar to the Statewide Mutual Aid Agreement, however it does differ in three areas.
 The first is that it can be used for everyday use.
 The second is that there is an advisory board to answer questions.
 The third is that it can be used out of state as long as the communities are contiguous to a Massachusetts community that has opted in.
 The agreement is Massachusetts General Law Chapter 40, Section 4K.

-Statewide Mutual Aid Map as of April 24 2013 file size 1MB
+Statewide Mutual Aid Map file size 1MB

 Emergency Management Assistance Compact (EMAC) : This compact is an agreement among all 50 states and 4 US territories that allows for mutual aid once the Governor of the affected state declares a State of Emergency.
 EMAC is governed through the National Emergency Management Association (NEMA) and works through the ETF (Executive Task Force) which is the operational component.
 EMAC allows for sending Equipment, Personnel, Assets and Commodities during times of Natural, Manmade or Technological Disasters.
 This compact is found in Chapter 339 of the acts of 2000.

 IEMAC (International Emergency Management Assistance Compact): This agreement is between the Eastern Canadian Provinces and the New England States.
 It is similar to EMAC, however it does not require a declaration to execute.
 The signatories are : Massachusetts, New Hampshire, Connecticut, Rhode Island, Vermont , Maine, New Brunswick, Prince Edward Island, Nova Scotia, Quebec, and New Foundland/Labrador.
 This Compact can be found in Chapter 300 Section 58 of the Acts of 2002.